How Many kWh to Charge a Tesla?

 Before figuring out how many kWh to charge a Tesla, it helps to know how much energy each model actually holds and uses.

-As you can see, Tesla’s Model 3 and Model Y use less energy overall, while the Model S and Model X pack bigger 100 kWh batteries for longer range and performance.
+The Model 3 and Model Y use less energy overall, while the Model S and Model X carry bigger 100 kWh batteries for longer range and performance.

 How to Calculate the Charging Time of Tesla